 How many calories should breakfast provide?

-A helpful rule of thumb to maintain a healthy weight is to follow the 400-600-600 approach.
+A helpful rule to maintain a healthy weight is to follow the 400-600-600 approach.

 That means having about: